pjmidgard/Software-DH/README.md

 Compression Crated by Jurijus Pacalovas

-I have created Dark_Hole Quantum Software.
+I have created a Dark_Hole Quantum Software for Atom Quantum Computer.